Arsen Aydinian

-Arsen Aydinian (Արսէն Այտընեան, born Istanbul, Ottoman Empire, January 19, 1825 – died Vienna, Austria, July 21, 1902) was an Armenian priest, linguist, grammarian, and master of ten languages.
+Arsen Aydinian (Արսէն Այտընեան, born Istanbul, Ottoman Empire, January 19, 1825 – died Vienna, Austria, July 21, 1902) was an Armenian Catholic priest, linguist, grammarian, and master of ten languages.

 Work

-Arsen Aydinian contributed immensely to the work of Armenian linguistics and grammar.
-He was from the Viennese Mekhitarist Order, and spoke both Classic or Modern languages.
-He held several offices, including that of Abbot General of the Viennese Mekhitarist Order.
-In 1887, he was the leading figure in the establishment of the official journal, Հանդէս ամսօրեայ (Handes Amsoreay), where he published many articles on linguistics.
-However, Aydinian’s biggest achievement was Քննական քերականութիւն աշխարհաբար կամ արդի հայերէն լեզուի (Critical Grammar of the Vernacular or Modern Armenian Language) published in 1866, which remains a highly important achievement in Armenian linguistics till this day.
+Arsen Aydinian contributed immensely to Armenian linguistics and grammar.
+He was from the Viennese Mekhitarist Order, and spoke both classical and modern Armenian.
+He was Abbot General of the Viennese Mekhitarist Order.
+In 1887, he was the leading figure in the establishment of the official journal, Handes Amsorya, where he published many articles on linguistics.
+However, Aydinian’s biggest achievement was Knnakan kerakanutiwn ashkharhabar kam ardi hayeren lezvi (Critical grammar of the vernacular or modern Armenian language), published in 1866.
+It remains a highly important achievement in Armenian linguistics till this day.
 This book was especially significant due to the fact that the Armenian people at large were demanding the use of a more vernacular language in the literature and arts.
-This was a breakthrough since Grabar (classic Armenian) was the language mainly associated with priesthood and high-ranked members of society.
+This was a breakthrough since Classical Armenian was the language mainly associated with priesthood and high-ranked members of society.